Redocly/redocly-cli/docs/commands/lint.md

 ### How to activate rule sets

 Redocly CLI comes with [built-in rules](./resources/built-in-rules.md) that are used to validate API definitions.
-If you want to override a rule or reduce its severity, you can do so by modifying `redocly.yaml` (globally or per API definition).

 An alternative approach is to use **rule configurations** to quickly invoke a lot of rules at the same time.